squat/kilo/README.md

 Administrators of existing clusters who do not want to swap out the existing networking solution can run Kilo in add-on mode.
 In this mode, Kilo will add advanced features to the cluster, such as VPN and multi-cluster services, while delegating CNI management and local networking to the cluster's current networking provider.
-Currently, Kilo, supports running on top of Flannel.
+Kilo currently supports running on top of Flannel.

-For example, to run Kilo on Typhoon cluster running Flannel:
+For example, to run Kilo on a Typhoon cluster running Flannel:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/squat/kilo/master/manifests/kilo-typhoon-flannel.yaml